List of Nashville Sounds managers

-Trent Jewett won 320 games from 1998 to 2000 and 2003 to 2004, placing him first on the all-time wins list for Sounds managers.
-Having managed the team for 625 games over five seasons, he is also the longest-tenured manager in team history.
+Rick Sweet has won 484 games over six seasons (2014, 2021–2025), placing him first on the all-time wins list for Sounds managers.
+Having managed the team for 863 games, he is also the longest-tenured manager in team history.
 The manager with the highest winning percentage over a full season or more is Stump Merrill (1980–1981), with .622.
 Conversely, the lowest winning percentage over a season or more is .437 by manager Mike Guerrero (2012–2013).

 History

 Playing in the Southern League as the Double-A affiliate of the Cincinnati Reds, the Nashville Sounds were managed by Chuck Goggin in their inaugural 1978 season.
 Goggin had managed the Reds' previous Double-A team, the Trois-Rivières Aigles, in 1977.
 He was replaced in 1979 by George Scherger, a veteran manager of 18 minor league seasons.
 He was chosen as a coach for the 1979 Southern League All-Star team and led Nashville to win their first Southern League championship that year.

 The Sounds became the Double-A affiliate of the New York Yankees in 1980.
 Stump Merrill, who had been with New York's Double-A West Haven Yankees the previous two seasons, led Nashville in the first two years of the new partnership.
 He was selected for the Southern League Manager of the Year Award in 1980 after the Sounds set a franchise-best 97–46 win–loss record.
 Merrill's .622 winning percentage from 1980 to 1981 is the highest among all Sounds managers over a full season or more.
 First-year manager Johnny Oates took over in 1982 and led the club to its second Southern League championship.
 Doug Holmquist was promoted to Nashville from the Yankees' Class A Greensboro Hornets in 1983.
 He was succeeded in 1984 by former Major League Baseball (MLB) manager and 1952 Nashville Vol Jim Marshall.

 The Sounds moved to the Triple-A American Association in 1985 as an affiliate of the Detroit Tigers.
 Lee Walls was assigned to manage the team, but he was hospitalized with internal bleeding after seven games.
 Outfielder Leon Roberts became the acting manager for the next seven games until being replaced by Gordon Mackenzie, who was promoted from the Tigers' Double-A Birmingham Barons.
 Roberts retired from playing at the end of the season and was hired to manage the 1986 club.